madebymany/css-patterns/README.md

 ```scss
 @include fluid-media-wrapper;
 ```
-The fluid media wrapper mixin provides the ability to maintain a consistent aspect ratio for video and media content while a llowing that content to scale to a maximum width in a responsive layout.
+The fluid media wrapper mixin provides the ability to maintain a consistent aspect ratio for video and media content while allowing that content to scale to a maximum width in a responsive layout.

 The default parameters for the mixin will provide a 16x9 aspect ratio.
 Provide your own aspect ratio by passing parameters to the mixin.
 A 4:3 aspect ratio would be provided like this:

 ```scss
 @include fluid-media-wrapper(4 3);